Aditya-138-12/root/gsoc2026_Evaluation/README.md

 2. https://github.com/fastmachinelearning/hls4ml/tree/main/hls4ml/backends - for working with the backend.

 #### Update Regarding GSoC 2026
-I did not get selected as a contributor for this project.
+I did not got selected as a contributor for this project.